thegamecracks/theticketbot/README.md

 or sending messages in locked tickets.
 This also means future staff members won't be able to view older tickets.

+With all the above said, the recommended workflow for most community servers is to give your staff and the bot Manage Threads permission for a single channel.
+When staff needs to close a ticket, they should remove all invited members first, then the ticket owner last to automatically trigger archival and locking of the ticket.
+Staff are free to continue conversations in the ticket if needed, which automatically re-opens it.

+If you need to deviate from this workflow to accommodate alternative requirements, like allowing ticket owners to read their past tickets or having multiple staff roles with different management permissions, feel free to develop and document a new procedure for your staff team to follow.

 ## Customization

 There are various settings that can be customized for each inbox.